orangespaceman/folio/src/_posts/portfolio/2014-03-20-conscious-me.md

 The website is a single-page JavaScript web app.

-It features a number of social networking features: infinite scrolling of posts, searching and filtering of content, user accounts with followers, geolocation of posts.
+It has a number of social networking features: infinite scrolling of posts, searching and filtering of content, user accounts with followers, geolocation of posts.

 The in-house development team provided a REST API using Pyramid.